ministryofjustice/opg-lpa/docs/runbooks/performance_platform/performance_platform.md

 ```
 {"year": 2021, "month": 7}
 ```

+with "year" and "month" set to the current year and month.

 This demonstrates that the message sent from our queuecli script has reached the perfplat-queue.fifo queue.
 This has then triggered